top of page

 Then again, Russia’s most important objective is maintaining strategic autonomy.
 China could alleviate some pain but Russia does not want to sell out.
 As a fellow friend of mine put it, “in Russia’s coat of arms there is a two-headed eagle: one head looks to the West, the other to the East; if both heads look in the same direction for too long, the Eagle will find a knife in its back”.
 Considering that Putin probably thinks of himself as a Tsar of sorts, he presumably does not have the appetite to accept the Chinese yoke.

-Scenario 3: Hell Breaks Lose
+Scenario 3: Hell Breaks Loose

 If negotiation is not an option, and the slow grind cannot be financed, only one path remains to force a win: escalation to the point that Ukraine must give up.